|Facilities Guide >>

 The capacity of Avery Aquatic Center is 2,480 for fixed seating.
 With compatibility for 25 disabled seats and an equal number of disabled companion seats, the total seating becomes 2,530.
 Avery Aquatic Center has aluminum bleacher-style seating in the grandstands.

 Avery Aquatic Center is located in the center of a majority of Stanford's athletic facilities.
-It is between the Arrillaga Family Sports Center and Sunken Diamond, and is across from Elliot Field, the football practice field.
+It is between the Arrillaga Family Sports Center and Sunken Diamond, and is north of the Elliot Football Practice Fields.
 The event entrance is on the northeast side via Avery plaza, adjacent to Chuck Taylor Grove.

 Address: 235 Sam McDonald Mall, Stanford, CA, 94305 - Google Map

-Parking is located in the Varsity Parking Lot next to Klein Field at Sunken Diamond.
+Parking is located in the Varsity Lot between Stanford Stadium and Klein Field at Sunken Diamond.
 Entrance to the lot is via Nelson Road, off of Galvez Street.
 Marked disabled spaces are available in the south end of the lot.
-A Disabled Placard (from any state) will be necessary to access the disabled parking areas.
+A valid disabled placard (from any state) will be necessary to access the disabled parking areas.
+For larger events, overflow parking is available in Lot 2 (El Camino Grove) just east of Stanford Stadium, accessible via Nelson Road.

 Stanford's athletic facilities accommodate disabled guests by wheelchair ramps, lowered drinking fountains, Braille signage and wider doorways.